Supermagnum/piezo-balanced/README.md

 https://github.com/Supermagnum/piezo-balanced/blob/main/Barlow-et-al-2008-HydrophoneConstruction_TM-417.pdf
 Note: Ecopoxy Flowcast does not need any vacuum, just a mold and a way to hold the piezoelectric tubes centered.
 It's also safer to work with.
+Of course two piezoelectric disks inside something waterproof that can handle the water pressure is also useable.

 Made with:
 http://www.kicad.org/